Booth-Ashley/Booth-Ashley.github.io/README.md

 ### 🔧 Passion for Technology

-Beyond my work in operations, I’m passionate about **coding** and exploring the latest in **digital technology**.
-I enjoy diving into **cybersecurity**, **reverse engineering**, and **design**, continually seeking to learn and grow in these exciting fields.
+Beyond my work as **Operations Manager**, I’m passionate about **coding** and exploring the latest in **digital technology**.
+I enjoy diving into all things **coding**, **cybersecurity**, **reverse engineering**, and **graphic design**, continually seeking to learn and grow in these exciting fields.

 ---

 ### 👨‍👩‍👧‍👦 Family First

-When I’m not working or exploring new tech, you’ll often find me spending quality time with my growing family.
+When I’m not working or coding, you’ll often find me spending quality time with my growing family.
 Balancing my professional passions with personal joy is something I value deeply.

 ---